-Tonight, at sunset, the saddest day on the Jewish calendar begins.
-Known as the Fast of the 9th of Av (Tisha B’Av), the observances of the day are very similar to Yom Kippur, the holiest day in the Jewish calendar.
-In addition to fasting (no food or drink) for a 25 hour period from sundown Monday to nightfall on Tuesday, additional restrictions include refraining from washing, using lotions, wearing leather shoes and marital relations.
+The saddest day on the Jewish calendar, the ninth of Av, is this Shabbat.
+Because of Shabbat, the normally observed Fast of the 9th of Av (Tisha B’Av) is pushed off until Sunday.
+The observances of the day are very similar to Yom Kippur, the holiest day in the Jewish calendar.
+In addition to fasting (no food or drink) for a 25 hour period, additional restrictions include refraining from washing, using lotions, wearing leather shoes and marital relations.

 Aside from the synagogue service, there are two major distinctions between the two days: 1.
 Work (creative labor) is permitted on Tisha B’Av, and 2.
 Tisha B’Av’s customs are mourning oriented, while Yom Kippur’s observances have a more joyous tone as we celebrate our anticipated absolution from sin via the suppression of our physical needs.
 After all, we are compared on Yom Kippur to angels (which is also why we wear white).

 Like the 17th of Tammuz, there are five events commemorated on Tisha B'Av (Mishnah Ta’anit 4:6).